 We spent a few days in Argentina and visited a cattle ranch.
 We had a fine dinner of thick, beef steaks with all of the trimmings and then watched the gauchos do their stuff with ropes and horses.

 We had docents who talked about what we were to see everyday.
 We went out often to see the whales and take pictures of them quite close by.
 It was a little alarming.
 That water is very cold, and if you go in, you’re gone in a few moments one way or the other.

 The views of the ice bergs were incredible.
 The ice changes color the older it is and the farther down you look to the bottom of the berg.
 The water is perfectly clear.

 We have seen all of the wildlife that exists, here.
 The penguins came up to us and pecked our trousers to see what they taste like.
 They were not impressed.

 These animals have not been hunted here for a very long time and have little fear of man.
-The cycle of life does go on here as it does everywhere.
+The cycle of life goes on here as it does everywhere.
 The animals all have young ones to feed and must kill or be killed.